sundar19/Thermistor-with-nRF52840-over-BLE/README.md

 3. Change the main.c file to the attached file.

 ## Merging BLE with ADC
-go to sdk_config.h and search
+Go to sdk_config.h and search

 1. nrf_drv_timer   TIMER_ENABLED 1 (enable the timer by replacing 0 to 1),
                    TIMER3_ENABLED 1 (We have enabled timer instance 3 in our main.c)